tacofoundation/mrio/docs/en/specification/cog.md

 #### Proj Network Enhancements

-Enable `PROJ_NETWORK=ON` to let PROJ fetch high-accuracy transformation grids from the cloud, improving coordinate reprojection for precision-critical applications.
+Enable `PROJ_NETWORK=ON` to let PROJ fetch high-accuracy transformation grids from the cloud, improving coordinate reprojection for **precision-critical applications**.
+It is not necessary for UTM grid zones.
+Check the [PROJ RFC 4](https://proj.org/en/stable/community/rfc/rfc-4.html#rfc4) for details.

 #### Final Recommended Configuration

 For most COG workflows, apply these settings:

 ```bash
 export GDAL_HTTP_MERGE_CONSECUTIVE_RANGES=YES